incubrain/incubrain/README.md

 **Full disclosure**, the basic setup of this portfolio was completed before I began working on the **I’m Too Young to Die** sprint.

 The first sprint was riddled with challenges, I experienced some laptop issues and was working from my laptop mostly on my brother's couch.
-I was about 30% less productive without an extra screen, my powerful machine and a comfy chair in a distraction free room.
+I was about 30% less productive without an extra screen, my powerful machine, and a comfy chair in a distraction free room.

 &nbsp;

 ## Stack

 - [x] Nuxt 3 (stable) - using nitro v.1 for the server (first time using Nuxt 3 since the stable version was released)
+- [x] Typescript
 - [x] Hosting - Render.com
 - [x] Tailwind 3
-- [x] [Tailwind UI Kit](https://app.tailwinduikit.com/listing/webapp/master_layout/boxed_layout) - I have a pro license, this is my first time using and it greatly sped up my UI work
+- [ ] Storybook

 <!--
 &nbsp;